 We start by taking stock of where we are.
 Here you’ll need the results of the previous two exercises and a bit of free time.
-In our previous exercise we made a list of all the things that took up our time, energy, and money.
+In the life audit we made lists of all the things that took up our time, energy, and money.
 If you haven’t already, please sort that list as best you can (no need to be perfect) in order of how big those items are.
 So your mortgage or rent might be top of the money list, if it is your largest expense.
-The time you spend at work, or caring for your children will probably top the list of where your time goes.
+The time you spend at work, or caring for your children will probably top the list of your time commitments.

 Once you know what matters to you most you can evaluate which resources you want to apply to that thing.
 The resources you have will vary.
 A few years ago I was out of a job, so I took on the task of cleaning the house during the day.
 In that season I had more time than we had money.
 My husband and I still had our time together, and I was spending the resources we had to best serve our values and priorities.
 When I got a new job we rehired our cleaning service.

 This is why this task is an ongoing one.
 Your values, and your resources will change and evolve throughout your life.
 Be sure to keep coming back and evaluating if your resources are still aligned with your values.
 And tweak, it doesn’t mean you’ve failed.
 It means your life has evolved!

 This brings us to the plan.
 The plan you make to rebalance where you are spending your resources will not be static.
 You will find yourself working through steps one, two, and three over and over again.

 In different seasons of your life the resources you have to devote to your priorities will vary.
 It is important to periodically revisit these decisions to ensure they are still taking you in the right direction.
 Below are some tips for putting together a plan and making it serve you and your goals.

 Tips for Making it Work

 - Take it slow.
 Changing your whole life overnight won’t work.
 You’ll just end up overwhelmed and defeated.
 Take baby steps.